| Title: | Estimation of the Proportion of Treatment Effect Explained by Surrogate Outcome Information |

 weights used for perturbation resampling. |

-is the Kaplan-Meier estimator of
+where and is the Kaplan-Meier estimator of

 A list is returned: